Monday to Friday

 50 - 250 kW

-There are a number of government subsidies available in France to help companies finance an electric car recharging infrastructure (IRVE).
+There are a number of government grants in France to help businesses finance an electric car recharging infrastructure (IRVE).

 The ADVENIR bonus

-The ADVENIR bonusbonus, introduced by ADEME and financed by the energy savings certificates (CEE), is an initiative designed to support the development of charging infrastructure for electric vehicles in France.
+La ADVENIR bonusset up by ADEME and funded by the energy saving certificates (CEE), is an initiative designed to support the development of recharging infrastructure for electric vehicles in France.
 It offers significant financial support to companies, local authorities and private individuals wishing to install charging points for electric vehicles.

-This bonus offers up to €960 excl. towards the cost of supplying and installing a charging station.
-The exact amounts vary according to the type of beneficiary and the installation location.
+This bonus offers up to €960 excluding VAT aid towards the cost of supplying and installing a charging point.
+The exact amounts vary depending on the type of beneficiary and the location of the installation.

 50 %